jules2689/trudeau/trudeau/2020-04-20/post_news.md

 **Interview**:
 I definitely do.
-We're all on  We're not a Twitter-verse here in cumberland and colchester. of US are of an age where we prefer facebook. are actually reaching out andtalking  each other. a number of friends have posted things where they're broken-hearted because  their family members and they can't go and see them.
+We're all on  We're not a Twitter-verse here in cumberland and colchester. of us are of an age where we prefer facebook. are actually reaching out andtalking  each other. a number of friends have posted things where they're broken-hearted because  their family members and they can't go and see them.